ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 My goal is to create a language server for [SPARQL](https://www.w3.org/TR/sparql11-query/#rQueryUnit).
 The language server should be able to **format** queries, give **diagnostic** reports and suggest **completions**.
-To work in the [Qlever-UI](https://qlever.cs.uni-freiburg.de/) the Language Server should be accessible from an editor which runs in the browser.
+To work in the [Qlever-UI](https://qlever.cs.uni-freiburg.de/), the Language Server should be accessible from an editor which runs in the browser.

 # The Language Server Protocol

-Let's talk briefly about the Protocol.
+Let's talk briefly about the protocol.
-It's build on top of [JSON-RPC](https://www.jsonrpc.org/specification), a [*JSON*](https://de.wikipedia.org/wiki/JSON) based protocol that enables, as the name suggests, inter-process communication.
+It's built on top of [JSON-RPC](https://www.jsonrpc.org/specification), a [*JSON*](https://de.wikipedia.org/wiki/JSON) based protocol that enables, as the name suggests, inter-process communication.
-This means the development tool (in our case the editor) and the language server run in two separate processes and communicate asynchronously via **JSON-RPC**.
+This means that the development tool (in our case the editor) and the language server run in two separate processes and communicate asynchronously via **JSON-RPC**.

 ## JSON-RPC

-I will give you just a brief introduction, if you want to know more you can read the [specification](https://www.jsonrpc.org/specification#id1).
+I will just give you a brief introduction, if you want to know more, you can read the [specification](https://www.jsonrpc.org/specification#id1).

 A normal JSON-RPC request has a `id`, `method` and `params` field.
 The `method` is the name of the invoked operation, the `params` field contains the optional parameters for this invoked operation.